FredJul/AndroidQuery/README.md

 ####Listening changes####

-To listen the data changes, you can create a Android loader this way:
+To listen to the data changes, you can create a Android loader this way:
 ```java
 public class UsersLoader extends BaseSelectLoader<User> {